PerformanC/CogLink/guides/en-US/searching_music.md

 ### Why Coglink doesn't parse it automatically

-Coglink was made with performance in mind, if it was parsing the whole JSON, it would cause a lot of performance loss, so we decided to create a function that you can choose to select to parse the first, second, third on any song in that position, so it will be faster and better.
+Coglink was made with performance in mind, if it was parsing the whole JSON, it would cause a lot of performance loss, so we decided to create a function that you can choose to select to parse the first, second, and third on any song in that position, so it will be faster and better.

 Follow the example above of the `coglink_searchSong` function: